 The shields on display will anchor the individual firmly to their birthright and heritage.
 As arms are the property of an individual and not a family, Clan Carruthers is very pleased to announce the matriculation of our latest Armiger, Gary John Carruthers who has joined our armorial ranks.

 Gary is an active member of the Society and one of our senior clan genealogists.
-He has has evidenced his family line back as far as Francis Carruthers 3rd of Dormont (1619-1679).
-Any genealogist worth their salt will know that that is a monumentous task.
+He has evidenced his family line back as far as Francis Carruthers 3rd of Dormont (1619-1679).
+Any genealogist worth their salt will know that that is a huge task.

 However, what makes Gary’s Arms interesting is that rather than differencing his arms from the Chiefly Arms of Holmains directly, as other armigers have done before him, he has chosen to matriculate from the Arms of Dormont and throgh them to the Arms of Holmains.
 This matriculation was granted after a full and in depth analysis of the evidence in his petition, by the Lord Lyon in Edinburgh, on the 21st of November 2019.

 the Petition of

 GARY JOHN CARRUTHERS